calvinbui/calvin.me-jekyll/_posts/2015-05-30-more-apps-for-the-system-admin-usb-drive.markdown

 ## Anti-Virus

 Self-explanatory.
 Fixing an infected computer will require different tools.
-The best one though in this list is which ever works :)
+The best one though in this list is which ever works :smile:

 * Crucial Scan
 * HiJack This